Highlights Of The Program

 Becton Dickinson (BD)

-• Identifying key risks in combination product and wearable injector development strategies
+• Pinpointing key risks in combination product and wearable injector development strategies

-• Demonstrating how early feasibility assessments de-risk device and drug compatibility issues
+• Illustrating how early feasibility assessments de-risk device and drug compatibility issues

 • Highlighting case studies on data-driven collaboration to reduce time-to-market obstacles